status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 ## 3. Methodology
   We look at generally established dimensions in the literature [xx1], and evaluate protocols and applications based on these.
 Additionally we add some dimensions that aren't necessarily captured in the literature, such as mobile-friendliness and practical implementation.
 Specifically the focus is on p2p applications that perform some form of data synchronization, with a bias towards secure messaging applications.

 All notes are tentative and are based on the provided documentation and specification.
-Code has generally not been looked into, nor has any empirical simulations been performed.
+Code has generally not been looked into, nor have any empirical simulations been performed.
 These results are tentative as they have yet to be reviewed.

 ### Compared dimensions